cornishlikeadam/Module_19/ReadME.md

 # Installation Guide

+To review the codes, download and open fintech_finder.py

-Install the app's dependencies first.
+Then Install the app's dependencies.

 ```
   pip install pandas